Shanley Hotel History: Presidents, Mobsters, Madams, and Ghosts

 Shanley Hotel History

-Before it was The Shanley, The Napanoch Hotel was built by Thomas Ritch in 1845.
-In 1851 the property changed hands and the Napanoch became Hungerford’s Hotel.
+Before it was the Shanley, the Napanoch Hotel was built by Thomas Ritch in 1845.
+In 1851, the property changed hands, and the Napanoch became Hungerford’s Hotel.
 In 1895, flames from a nearby house fire burned the hotel to the ground.
-A few months later a new hotel graced the grounds of this beautiful mountain area.
-The hotel was built in the Dutch Colonial style and looks a bit like the famous Amityville house only on a grander scale.
+A few months later, a new hotel graced the grounds of this beautiful mountain area.
+The hotel was built in the Dutch Colonial style and looks a bit like the famous Amityville house, only on a grander scale.

-In 1906, James Shanley, an Irish immigrant, and successful businessman bought the hotel.
+In 1906, James Shanley, an Irish immigrant and successful businessman, bought the hotel.
 The Shanley family knew all the “best people” and hobnobbed with President Roosevelt and his wife Eleanor, who was a frequent guest.
 Thomas Edison also loved to stay on the property.
-A curious mix of the rich and famous, gangsters and madams checked in and out of the hotel for decades.
+A curious mix of the rich and famous, gangsters, and madams checked in and out of the hotel for decades.
 The hotel has a secret room with hidden passages to the outside that have now been sealed off.
 It’s not hard to imagine bootleggers using that space for smuggling liquor during Prohibition.
 These “speakeasy” rumors have a kernel of truth, as in 1932 the police raided the place and James Shanley and his business partner John Powers had to appear in court on “nuisance” charges, with liquor confiscated from the site.
 The parties and outdoor sports tournaments went on for decades.
-The Shanley had the best of amenities for the time—including a bowling alley and a barbershop for guests.
+The Shanley had the best of amenities for the time, including a bowling alley and a barbershop for guests.

-Instead of hiding the hotel’s checkered past and paranormal history, the current owners, the Nicosia family embraced it.
+Instead of hiding the hotel’s checkered past and paranormal history, the current owners, the Nicosia family, embraced it.
 They didn’t know about the haunting until the day after they closed on the property in 2005.
-Before his death in 2016, owner Sal Nicosia, a builder, lovingly restored the hotel, while preserving much of the amazing artifacts and treasures of the past.
+Before his death in 2016, owner Sal Nicosia, a builder, lovingly restored the hotel while preserving much of the amazing artifacts and treasures of the past.
 Curious details like bullet holes left in the walls of “Oscar and Grover’s Room” give life to the hotel’s rich history.
 Due to the popularity of ghost shows right after the Nicosia family took over ownership, Sal can be seen on videos giving many guided tours to paranormal investigators.
 His friendly attitude and valuable knowledge about the hotel’s history made it “the” place to go ghost hunting in upstate New York.
 Sal Nicosia had a wonderful sense of humor and appeared to take it in stride that the old owner, Mr. Shanley, would often make his presence known.
-One of Sal’s most entertaining stories is about his cat who didn’t like certain areas of the hotel.
-This “ghost cat” was later adopted by the child spirits on premises.
+One of Sal’s most entertaining stories is about his cat, who didn’t like certain areas of the hotel.
+This “ghost cat” was later adopted by the child spirits on the premises.

-Many posters on travel sites rate the hotel with five out of five stars, saying that a stay at The Shanley is an “experience” they will not soon forget.
+Many posters on travel sites rate the hotel with five out of five stars, saying that a stay at the Shanley is an “experience” they will not soon forget.
 There are guided tours, events, and presentations at the hotel from time to time, but to do any ghost hunting, you need to book a room.
-This is true for most famously haunted hotels, such as the Driskill in Austin, Texas and the Chelsea in New York.
-You can’t just walk into The Shanley’s lobby and break out your trusty EVP meter and expect free access to roam the hotel.
-To see photos of some of the personally named and gorgeously decorated rooms, visit http://www.shanleyhotel.com/rooms.html.
-You can also check availability and book rooms online.
+This is true for most famously haunted hotels, such as the Driskill in Austin, Texas, and the Chelsea in New York.
+You can’t just walk into the Shanleys’ lobby and break out your trusty EVP meter and expect free access to roam the hotel.
+To see photos of some of the personally named and gorgeously decorated rooms, visit the website at https://thehauntedshanleyhotel.com/

 One Response

-1. Avatar anna Marie Scarpulla March 16, 2017
+1. anna Marie Scarpulla March 16, 2017

-History Of The Amityville Horror House
+History Of The Battle Of Plattsburgh

 The Transformation From City Life To Suburbia For A Teen In The 1970s